 Kinetic

-A Mac App for building realistic prototypes and experimenting with real-time UI motion design on devices.
+A Mac App for building realistic prototypes and experimenting with real-time UI motion design on devices

 I love this video of Kinetic and a paired device working together seamlessly in real-time—it feels like magic.
 As the motion is created in the Mac App, the design is loaded automatically onto the device.
 The movement is triggered from the Mac App, in this instance, allowing for rapid design refinements based on how the UI moves on the iPhone.
 Kinetic prototypes could be triggered either from the Mac App or the device prototype.

-Critical findings that shaped how we created Kinetic
+Lessons that shaped Kinetic

 Keep Stand In's prototyping features